This post may contain affiliate links. Please read our disclosure policy.

-Classic Arroz Con Leche – a variation of rice pudding that is sweet and cooked with milk, evaporated milk and sweetened condensed milk and topped with cinnamon.
+Classic arroz con leche is a Mexican variation of rice pudding that is sweetened with condensed milk and topped with cinnamon.

 This delicious Mexican dessert is simple to make and a classic rice pudding recipe.
-If you love cinnamon and love pudding, you won’t be able to resist this yummy treat.
-Be sure to check out our Mexican hot chocolate and Tres Leches cake too!
+If you love cinnamon and love Mexican sweets, you also won’t be able to resist our Mexican Hot Chocolate or Horchata!

 What is Arroz con Leche?

-If you’re not familiar with rice pudding, arroz con leche is a Spanish dish made from rice mixed with water or milk and other ingredients like cinnamon and raisins.
+If you’re not familiar with Mexican rice pudding, arroz con leche translates to rice with milk and can include other ingredients like cinnamon and raisins.
 The dish also has some sort of sweetener, whether it’s sugar or sweetened condensed milk.

 How to Make Arroz Con Leche

 RICE.
 Combine water, rice, and cinnamon sticks in a large saucepan over medium-high heat.
 Bring to a boil, uncovered, and cook for 16–18 minutes.

 SEASON.
 Drain any remaining liquid, remove the cinnamon sticks, and return the rice to the pan over medium-high heat.

 SAUCE.
 Add sweetened condensed milk, evaporated milk, and whole milk.
 Bring the milk mixture to a boil.

 Reduce the heat to low and cook for about 20 minutes, stirring constantly.
 The milk can easily burn, so it is important to stir constantly as it thickens.